 The library itself is downloaded via Laboratory Audio’s downloader – after the library finishes downloading to your desired folder, you can open the folder and run the .exe to unzip and install the library to the folder.
 Then the library can quickly be registered using your serial number in the Native Access program which can be downloaded through Native Instruments.
 Kontakt 5 Player (free) or Kontakt Retail (sold separately) v 5.6.8+ is required.

-The first thing you’ll notice about the sound is that it doesn’t pull any punches – it’s bold, thick and spacious, but maintains control and focus, and for the most part doesn’t require any mixing at all.
-In fact, I’d recommend mixing around the drums because they sound just right as they are out of the box.
+The first thing you’ll notice about the sound is that it doesn’t pull any punches – it’s bold, thick and spacious, but maintains control and focus, and for the most part, doesn’t require any mixing at all.
+I’d recommend mixing around the drums because they sound just right as they are out of the box.
 The two microphone positions have been carefully and expertly mixed from a variety of perspectives, and offer a focused in-your-ear sound (close) and a massive silky wash (far) for adding that sense of depth and smoothness to the instruments.
-The instruments themselves are offered as a large variety of separate patches, which simply can’t all be listed here, but the spotlight video below will give you a good all-round idea of the sounds available.
+The instruments themselves are offered as a large variety of separate patches, which only can’t all be listed here, but the spotlight video below will give you an excellent all-round idea of the sounds available.